stephens999/dscr-example/README.md

 To add a method there are two steps.

-i) add a `.R` file containing an R function implenting that method to the `methods/` subdirectory ii) add the method to the list of methods in the `methods.R` file.
+- add a `.R` file containing an R function implenting that method to the `methods/` subdirectory
+- add the method to the list of methods in the `methods.R` file.

 Each method function must take arguments `(input,args)` where `input` is a list with the correct format (defined above), and `args` is a list containing any additional arguments the method requires.